 Justin Plouffe is a Managing Director and the Deputy Chief Investment Officer of Carlyle Global Credit.
 He is a voting member of the PAAC.
-Mr. Plouffe is the Head of Direct Lending and has served as President, Chief Executive Officer and Interested Director/Trustee of Carlyle Secured Lending, Inc., Carlyle Credit Solutions, Inc. and Carlyle Secured III since 2024.
-Mr. Plouffe focuses on investing in Carlyle's structured credit and opportunistic credit strategies, as well as capital formation and management of the overall credit platform.
-Since joining Carlyle in 2007, he has overseen CLO new issuance, led acquisitions of corporate credit management platforms, served as a portfolio manager for structured credit investments, developed proprietary portfolio management analytics and negotiated a wide variety of financing facilities.
+Mr. Plouffe has served as President, Chief Executive Officer and Interested Director/Trustee of Carlyle Secured Lending, Inc. and Carlyle Credit Solutions, Inc. since 2024.
+Mr. Plouffe focuses on investing across Carlyle's credit strategies and driving growth initiatives for the overall credit platform.
+He is Co-Head of Carlyle Structured Credit Fund and serves on various Global Credit investment committees.
+He is also the Chief Executive Officer of TCG Capital Markets.
 Prior to joining Carlyle, Mr. Plouffe was an attorney at Ropes & Gray LLP.
 He has also served as a clerk on the U.S. Court of Appeals for the First Circuit and as a legislative assistant to a U.S. Congressman.
 Mr. Plouffe received his undergraduate degree from Princeton University and his J.D. from Columbia Law School, where he was an editor of The Columbia Law Review.
 He is a CFA charterholder, holds Series 7, 24, 57, 63, 79 and 99 licenses, and is associated with TCG Capital Markets.